Bankruptcy & Family Law in Australia

 If the bankrupt spouse does not disclose it, the non-bankrupt spouse should do it.

-Note: If property settlement is already in progress, the court may delay or pause the proceedings until the bankruptcy trustee is involved and decides how the bankrupt’s assets will be handled.
+Note: If property settlement proceedings are already in progress, the court may delay or pause the proceedings until the bankruptcy trustee is notified and has had an opportunity to decide how the bankrupt’s estate will be handled.

 5. Bankruptcy Trustee Takes Control of Certain Assets

-Upon being declared bankrupt, assets are vested in the bankruptcy trustee.
-This means the bankrupt’s share of the property pool in the family law matter may be controlled by the trustee to pay off the bankrupt’s debts.
+Upon being declared bankrupt, certain assets vest in the bankruptcy trustee.
+These assets can be assets held solely by the bankrupt or the bankrupt’s share of joint assets.
+This means the bankrupt’s share of the property pool in the family law matter may be controlled by the trustee and used to pay off the bankrupt’s debts.
+An assessment will need to be made as to the non-bankrupt spouse’s liability for the bankrupt’s debts.

-Exceptions: Certain assets may be excluded from the bankruptcy estate (such as protected superannuation, household goods and certain family heirlooms).
+Exceptions: Certain assets may be excluded from the bankruptcy estate (such as most superannuation, property held on trust by the bankrupt for other people, household goods and motor vehicles to a certain value).
 The bankrupt will need to work with both the bankruptcy trustee and their family lawyer to determine which assets are available for division and which aren’t.

-With respect to any assets which are part of the bankrupt estate, the bankruptcy trustee may decide to intervene in the property settlement.
-Family law proceedings may be suspended while the trustee decides what to do.
-In some cases, the family law court can still make orders regarding property settlement, but it may not include assets that have already been vested in the bankruptcy trustee.
+To protect any assets which are part of the bankrupt estate, the bankruptcy trustee will decide to intervene in the property settlement.
+Family law property settlement proceedings will be suspended while the trustee decides what to do.
+The court needs to assess the liability of the non-bankrupt spouse to contribute to the bankrupt’s debts and the non-bankrupt spouse’s claim on the bankrupt’s property.

 Important: If there’s any suspicion that property has been transferred to avoid bankruptcy or to prevent creditors from claiming it, the bankruptcy trustee or the court may seek to set aside any such transfers.
-There are options under both the Family Law Act and the Bankruptcy Act.
+There are options under both the FLA and the Bankruptcy Act.

-If the bankruptcy happens before the final settlement, the court may wait until the bankruptcy trustee has determined what assets are available for settlement or proceed with the property division, considering the bankruptcy’s impact.
+If the bankruptcy happens before the final settlement, the court gives the bankruptcy trustee time to determine what assets are available and the debts which need to be paid.

+In our experience, these cases usually settle by negotiation between the trustee and the non-bankrupt spouse.
 If the non-bankrupt spouse and the trustee reach agreement a final court order can be made.
-This may involve such matters as:
+The agreement may involve such matters as:

-- The trustee agreeing that the non-bankrupt spouse does nor nees to contribute to the bankrupt’s debts
+• The trustee agreeing that the non-bankrupt spouse does not need to contribute to the bankrupt’s debts.

 If agreement cannot be reached then a court decision is required.